 In our case, we want to conceal red (rosacea, pimples, rosy cheeks, injuries).
 Directly across from red on the color wheel is green, so as a rule, we should use a green concealer.
-It will effectively neutralize the redness.
+This will effectively neutralize the redness.

 Now that the underlying concept makes more sense, you might be wondering how to use green concealer/primer without looking crazy

 When To Use Green Primer vs. Concealer:

 My favorite method of using green to counteract redness is by using a primer.
 If you have minor ruddiness, or wish to cover up slight inflammation, primer will probably be your best bet.
-Since a primer is much more sheer than a concealer, it’s a little more foolproof.
-I like Smashbox’s green Primer.
-It doesn’t completely erase the red, but it definitely neutralizes it.
-When you apply your foundation, the redness will be much easier to cover.
+Also, since primer is much more sheer than a concealer, it will be a little more foolproof.
+Primer will not completely erase all redness, but it will definitely neutralize it so that when you apply your foundation, the redness will be a breeze to cover up.

 How to Use Green Concealer:

 If you have sensitivities to primers, need more coverage, or wish to spot-cover redness from a pimple or a cut, try a green concealer instead.
 Using an appropriate sized brush, apply the concealer to the area you wish to neutralize.
 Blend the edges so that they feather out seamlessly into your skin.
 Make sure to work with thin layers of the product, as it will be just as difficult covering massive amounts of green as it is to cover the redness.
 Once you apply the product, go over the concealer with your regular foundation or concealer.
 Finally, set the area with powder to increase longevity and to ensure that the makeup doesn’t move.